 - Property Damage: More than 25 percent of administrators from schools with relatively low drinking levels and over 50 percent from schools with high drinking levels say their campuses have a "moderate" or "major" problem with alcohol-related property damage.

 - Police Involvement: About 5 percent of 4-year college students are involved with the police or campus security as a result of their drinking , and 110,000 students between the ages of 18 and 24 are arrested for an alcohol-related violation such as public drunkenness or driving under the influence .

 - Alcohol Abuse and Dependence: 31 percent of college students met criteria for a diagnosis of alcohol abuse and 6 percent for a diagnosis of alcohol dependence in the past 12 months, according to questionnaire-based self-reports about their drinking.

 The National Institute on Alcohol Abuse and Alcoholism defines binge drinking as a pattern of drinking that brings a person’s blood alcohol concentration (BAC) to 0.08 grams percent or above.
-This typically happens when men consume 5 or more drinks, and when women consume 4 or more drinks, in about 2 hours.
+This typically happens when men consume five or more drinks, and when women consume four or more drinks, in about two hours.
 Most people who binge drink are not alcohol dependent.